 Before using tesamorelin injection,

-• tell your doctor if you have or have ever had diabetes or kidney or liver disease.
+• tell your doctor if you have recently had heart or stomach surgery, or if you have or have ever had diabetes, breathing problems, or kidney or liver disease.

-• tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
+• tell your doctor if you are pregnant or plan to become pregnant.
 If you become pregnant while using tesamorelin injection, call your doctor immediately.
 Tesamorelin may harm the fetus.
-You should not breast-feed if you are infected with HIV or are using tesamorelin injection.

 What SPECIAL DIETARY instructions should I follow?